-Floating rate assets are mainly bank deposits, and the Company's assessment of cash flow risks arising from changes in market interest rates is not significant.
+Floating rate assets are mainly bank deposits, and the merged company's assessment of cash flow risks arising from changes in market interest rates is not significant.

-(XVIII) Capital management
+(XX) Capital management

 The policy of the Board of Director is to maintain a sound capital base to maintain the confidence of investors, creditors and the market and to support the development of future operations.
-Capital includes the Company's share capital, capital reserve, retained earnings and other Equity.
+Capital includes the Company's share capital, capital reserve, retained earnings and other equity.

-The capital management objective of the Company is to ensure its ability to continue to operate, to continuously provide shareholders' compensation and the interests of other interested parties, and to maintain the optimal capital structure to reduce the cost of capital.
+The capital management objective of the merged company is to ensure its ability to continue to operate, to continuously provide shareholders' compensation and the interests of other interested parties, and to maintain the optimal capital structure to reduce the cost of capital.
 The debt ratios as at December 31, 2019 and 2018 were 23% and 28% respectively.

-As of December 31, 2019, the capital management method of the Company has not changed.
+As of December 31, 2019, the capital management method of the merged company has not changed.